sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Services_Guide/Appcelerator_Analytics/_index.md

 * Create [event funnels](#CreatingandViewingEventFunnels) to analyze a specific process better

-Enabling Appcelerator Services modifies your project's tiapp.xml file and other application files.
+{{% alert title="⚠️ Warning" color="primary" %}}Enabling Appcelerator Services modifies your project's tiapp.xml file and other application files.
 Do not modify these code changes as it may break your project.
-See [Platform Services](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Titanium_Development/Platform_Services/) for details on what changes are made to your code.
+See [Platform Services](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Titanium_Development/Platform_Services/) for details on what changes are made to your code.{{% /alert %}}

 ## Creating custom events